Pieter07/my-website/_pages/cv.md

 Education
 ======
-* B.BusSci. specializing in Actuarial Science with an additional major in Computer Science, University of Cape Town, 2014-2018
+B.BusSci. specializing in Actuarial Science with an additional major in Computer Science, University of Cape Town, 2014-2018
+* Awarded with distinction in Computer Science.
+* Class Medal for STA4016H.
+* Dean's Merit List.

 Work experience
 ======
-* Summer 2015: Insights Specialist
+2021-Current: Insights Specialist at Momentum-Metropolitan
-  * Momentum-Metropolitan

-* Fall 2019-2021: Actuarial Analyst
+2019-2021: Actuarial Analyst at Momentum-Metropolitan
-  * Momentum-Metropolitan

 Skills
 ======